Rizhao City: Technical Guidance for Tea Gardens Dealing with Extreme Weather

 (b) Protective Measures for Mature Tea Gardens

 (1) Wintering with Facilities.
-For clonal tea gardens, it is recommended to use medium to large arch covers for protection, controlling the temperature and humidity inside the covers and properly ventilating them.
+For clonal tea gardens, it is recommended to use medium to large arch covers for protection, controlling the temperature and inside the covers and properly ventilating them.

 Rizhao City: Technical Guidance for Tea Gardens Dealing with Extreme Weather-8(2) Straw (Film) Laying Between Rows: Before the tea garden freezes, lay straw (film) between the rows.
 It is best to lay wheat bran or wheat stalks, with a thickness of about 10 cm; laying film is best done with biodegradable non-woven fabric.